-- This is to provide the basis for the assignment of some of the centre’s revenues to the state governments and provide medium-term direction on fiscal matters, as taxing capacity of the states are not necessarily proportionate with their spending responsibilities.
+- This is to provide the basis for the assignment of some of the centre’s revenues to the state governments and provide medium-term direction on fiscal matters, as the taxing capacity of the states are not necessarily proportionate with their spending responsibilities.

-- The Budget where the government shall put before the Parliament an account of its proposed taxing and spending provisions for legislative debate and approval is also an important part of fiscal policy.
+- The Union Budget where the government shall put before the Parliament an account of its proposed taxing and spending provisions for legislative debate and approval is also an important part of fiscal policy.

 Read more on the Fiscal Policy of India.

 |Fiscal Deficit||Revenue Deficit|

 |It is the excess of Budget Expenditure over Budget Receipt other than borrowings.||It is the excess of Revenue Expenditure over Revenue Receipts.|